aschneiderman/mixed-reality-tools/README.md

 - Unity is a proprietary system, and you have to pay for it if you start making a decent amount of money off of it.
 Given that WebVR/XR is open source, it’s unclear how long the main tech players will invest in supporting it.
 And because it’s proprietary, we can’t easily build other libraries/tools on top of it.
 -  Most Unity projects require coding, and Unity uses the programming language C#, which is much harder to learn than JavaScript.

-If you are working on Mixed Reality for All, you need to know that Unity exists.
-But given its drawbacks, it’s unlikely we’ll invest much if any time on it.
+If you are working on Mixed Reality for All, you need to know that Unity exists; a lot of development shops use it becaue it's quite powerful and because there are millions of game developers who already know it, and because until recently WebVR wasn't very well known or as powerful.
+But given Unity's drawbacks, it seems unlikely we’ll use it -- at least not in the first year or two.

-## Miscellaneous Tools

-- [Sketchfab](https://sketchfab.com/): a website that lets you “publish, share, and explore 3D content on web, mobile, VR, and AR.”
-You have to purchase some of the content, but there’s a lot of free content on the site.
-When you start messing around with AR/VR, definitely worth checking out — as well as a [blog post](https://blog.mozvr.com/using-gltf-models-with-a-frame/amp/) on loading Sketchfab content into A-Frame
-- [Google Expeditions](https://edu.google.com/expeditions/): a tool by Google for creating immersive VR journeys, especially for educational purposes.
-Google is also working on an AR version called Expeditions AR.